-The Greenhill Hotel is located in a superb position just off the A595 Carlisle to Cockermouth road in North Cumbria, just 11 miles south west of the historic Border City of Carlisle, and close to the edge of the Lake District National Park.
-It is an excellent base for exploring the local area with many historic attractions and some fantastic walking / cycling to be had nearby.
+The Greenhill Hotel is an excellent base for exploring North Cumbria with many historic attractions and some fantastic walking / cycling to be had nearby.

-We are also only 15 minutes drive from the picturesque village of Caldbeck in the lessor known and quieter Northern Fells of the Lake District.
-If outdoor action is what you're looking for the bustling town of Keswick is only 30 minutes drive away nestled between stunning lakes and mountains.
+The bustling outdoor adventure town of Keswick is only 30 minutes drive away, nestled between stunning lakes and mountains.
 Challenging fell walks and water sports abound.

-We're not far from the Solway Coast Area of Outstanding Natural Beauty (AONB), famous for its stunning sunsets, abundant bird life, beautiful coastline walks and numerous golf courses.
-To the south are the historic ports of Maryport and Whitehaven.
+We're also near to the Solway Coast Area of Outstanding Natural Beauty (AONB), famous for its stunning sunsets, abundant bird life, beautiful coastline walks and numerous golf courses.

 Also the historic ports of Maryport and Whitehaven are worth a visit.